jarenmcdonald1/rachels-blog/content/blog/how-much-water-should-you-really-be-drinking/index.md

 <br>

-The best way to succeed at doing this is to keep a reusable water bottle on you each day.
+The best way to succeed at doing this is to keep a **reusable water bottle on you each day**.
 This way you can keep track of how many times it’s been filled, and in turn, how much water you are drinking.

 <br>